 For interface element descriptions See "Shared interface elements and actions" on page 14.

-For more information on the basic configurationsee "What you should know about basic configuration" below .
+For more information on the basic configurationsee "What you should know about basic configuration" on page 50.

 For a description of the data in this window see "Basic configuration data" on the facing page.

-For the list of modules available in the two configurations see "Module list" on page 104
+For the list of modules available in the two configurations see "Module list" on page 122